Skip to main content

 }

-So why are we doing this?
-We need to provide learning samples to our model to learn and understand the missing parts of the image.
-By masking out certain regions, we can train the model to predict what those missing parts should look like based on the surrounding context.
+Why do this?
+The model needs paired examples to learn from.
+By masking out regions, we train it to predict what those missing parts should look like based on the surrounding context.

-Next up, we'll create the entire dataset of masked images and their original pairs.
+Next, the dataset generator creates all masked images and their original pairs.

 function generateDataset(numSamples, height, width, channels) {